freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 60.1

-That's the absolute path the `bash` interpreter on this file system.
+That's the absolute path to the `bash` interpreter.
 You can tell your program to use it by placing a "shebang" at the very top of the file like this: `#! <path_to_interpreter>`.
 Add a "shebang" at the top of your file, the one you want looks like this: `#!/bin/bash`.

 #### HINTS